 I’m grateful to Art 180 for providing me with a platform to share my story about racism, harassment on the internet and how it affects the mental wellness of Black girls and women at their gallery called “Everything is Connected”.
 My painting is an embodiment of how the lack of intersectionality affects the well-being of Black women.
-Even though Black women are the most disrespected, unprotected and neglected people in America, we’re often expected to show up for people who marginalize our voices.
-We’re often placed at the back of movements for gun reform, feminism, immigration rights, racial justice, and LGBTQ+ Rights.
+Even though Black women are the most disrespected, unprotected and neglected people in America, we’re often expected to show up for people who don’t show up for us.
+We’re often placed at the back of movements for gun reform.

-When I said that racism, police brutality and gun violence against Black youth should be addressed by this movement, I faced harassment by the White organizers.
-One White man harassed me from multiple Instagram accounts.
-I was told that I was being divisive for addressing the racial disparities, that “this is about all lives, American lives and not Black lives”, that I should leave this country if I don’t like it, that I shouldn’t be working with them if I’m “changing the subject of who they’re really trying to help” which left me inconsolable.
+When I said that racism, police brutality and gun violence against Black youth should be addressed by this movement, I faced racism and online harassment by the White student organizers.
+One White man harassed me from multiple Instagram accounts, told me “this is about all lives, American lives and not Black lives”, I should “leave this country if I don’t like it”, and I shouldn’t be working with them if I’m “changing the subject of who they’re really trying to help,” which left me inconsolable.

-The fact the organizers held me accountable by cancelling my speech with intentions of addressing the racial disparities at the National Walkout protest on Brown’s island, instead of this White male who is older than I am, is a good example of how a 19-year-old White man gets to be “just a kid” and how Black girls are never viewed as children.
-We are depicted as less innocent than our White counterparts.
-One day, I hope to live in a world where Black girls aren’t harassed on the internet and robbed of their innocence at a young age when they voice their opinions.
+The fact the organizers held me accountable by excluding me from the local National School Walkout honoring the victims of the Columbine massacre, instead of this White male who is older than I am, is a good example of how a grown White man gets to be “just a kid” and how Black girls are never viewed as children.
+We are depicted as less innocent than our White counterparts, and one day, I hope to live in a world where Black girls aren’t harassed on the internet and robbed of their innocence at a young age when they voice their opinions.

 Written by Stephanie Younger, a 16 year old Black student activist, organizer and writer who advocates for womanism, diversity in STEAM , the abolition of youth prisons and community non violence